 The best place to find the past accomplishments and additional historic information is in the PC News Briefs or Annual Reports.
 Another option is to read the article “How One Grandmother Fought for Patients of a Rare Disease … When No One Else Would.”
 The following is an introduction from the author Jack Padovano that was emailed with the article to the PC Community in December 2021.

-Below are some brief ‘tidbits’ from the beginning days and achievements of PC Project …
+Brief ‘tidbits’ from the beginning days and achievements of PC Project …

 - Schwartz family sent email requests to institutions and researchers, but received no response.
 We conducted research to identify rare disease organizations.
 We also contacted an attorney regarding organization of a charity.
 Then we saw the article “Saving Ryan” in Reader’s Digest and we set the goal to seek a cure for PC.